 - Shredded paper.
 Please bring sealed in paper bags, staple or tape closed.

 - NO Moldy or wet books (dry out wet books and place in curbside cart for recycling)

 Quantities from residents (1-9 boxes): These can be delivered to the recycling centers or events without prior arrangements, during the open hours listed above under "Locations".

 Medium Large Quantities (10-19 boxes): we may be able to take this sort of quantity, possibly delivered to an alternate location.
 Please call Fred at Pacesetter Books (630-308-6387; email@example.com) to discuss options.

-VERY Large Quantities (20+): Library or school clean-outs are too big for us to process through the Recycling Centers, but we can take them at events by special arrangement.
-Please call Fred at Pacesetter Books (630-308-6387; email@example.com) to discuss options.
+VERY Large Quantities (20+ boxes): Library or school clean-outs may be too big for us to process through the Recycling Centers, but we can take them by special arrangement.
+Please call Fred at Pacesetter Books (630-308-6387; firstname.lastname@example.org) to discuss options.

 For questions about the program: